 Simultaneously with the closing of the initial public offering, we consummated the private placement (the "Private Placement") of 6,840,000 warrants (each, a "Private Placement Warrant" and collectively, the "Private Placement Warrants") at a price of \$0.75 per Private Placement Warrant, generating gross proceeds of \$5,130,000.
-The Private Placement Warrants were purchased by the Company's Sponsors, Vickers Venture Fund VI (Plan) Pte Ltd. Each Private Placement Warrant is exercisable for one ordinary share at a price of \$11.50 per share.
+The Private Placement Warrants were purchased by the Company's sponsors (the "Sponsors"), Vickers Venture Fund VI Pte Ltd and Vickers Venture Fund VI (Plan) Pte Ltd. Each Private Placement Warrant is exercisable for one ordinary share at a price of \$11.50 per share.